A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 With grinning impatience Quatre replied, “Yes, damn, but don’t change the subject.
 You said you love me.”

 “I did,” Trowa agreed gravely.
-He was teasing Quatre a little by hedging, but he was also giving himself time to think.
+He was teasing Quatre by hedging, but he was also giving himself time to think.

-Quatre was right not to take something said during sex too seriously, for Trowa’s statement had indeed been born of physical ecstasy and his mind had been more than a bit of a jumble at the time.
-However, it took only a moment’s uncomplicated reflection to determine that it hadn’t been at all inaccurate.
+He saw the wisdom in disregarding, to some extent, something someone said during sex.
+His statement had indeed been born of physical ecstasy, and his mind had been more than a bit of a jumble at the time.
+However, it took only a moment’s uncomplicated reflection to decide it hadn’t been at all inaccurate.
 Of course he loved Quatre.

 “And I do.”
-He would have thought it might be difficult to say aloud, this statement that bound him so much more closely to another person than he had ever been, this declaration he’d never made to anyone, even back when it might have been called for; but it turned out to be remarkably easy.
+He would have thought it might be difficult to say aloud, this statement that bound him so much more closely to another person than he’d ever been, this declaration he had never made to anyone, even back when it might have been called for; but it turned out to be remarkably easy.
 “I do love you.”

 “Oh, good,” Quatre breathed, sounding for a moment very childlike and squeezing Trowa tightly.
 “I don’t know what I would have said otherwise.
 It’s always awkward to be in love with someone who doesn’t love you back.”

-The multiform implications of this statement were at first too overwhelming for Trowa to say anything, but since one of them was that Quatre was in love with him, he tightened his embrace and buried his face in Quatre’s hair.
+The multiform implications of this statement at first too greatly overwhelmed Trowa for him to say anything, but since one of them was that Quatre loved him in return, he tightened his embrace and buried his face in Quatre’s hair.
 He knew by now precisely what kind of hair products Quatre used, since various bottles had aggregated in his bathroom for those times (more and more frequent) when Quatre didn’t feel like going to his own house… but he was never prepared for the way they mixed together with Quatre’s natural scents.
-And that lovely smell combined with the headiness of the exchange they’d just had — not to mention the afterglow that was far from faded yet — rendered Trowa about as dizzy as he thought it was possible to be while lying flat and still.
+And that lovely smell combined with the headiness of the exchange they’d just had — not to mention the afterglow nowhere near fading yet — rendered Trowa about as dizzy as he thought it possible to be while lying flat and still.
 Here was, perhaps, another superlative, though he wasn’t in any state to categorize it at the moment.

 Quatre murmured something incoherent against the skin of Trowa’s chest, sounding very content.